 Get Help at RediClinic

 Diabetes can be managed through physical activity, diet and appropriate use of insulin and oral medications to lower blood sugar levels.
 If you are experiencing diabetes symptoms or believe you may be at risk due to lifestyle or a family history of the disease, the board-certified clinicians at your nearest RediClinic offer complete diabetes testing with no appointment necessary.
-Our services include Austin blood work, along with many other types of health screenings.
+Our services include Austin blood work, and the Weigh Forward® program for weight management.